-In fifteen chapters divided into six parts: 1) Ubiquity of Survey Research, 2) The Problem, 3) Asking Instruments, 4) Asking Settings, 5) Askers, and 6) Proper Methods and Research Designs; The Problem with Survey Research demonstrates how asking instruments, settings in which asking and answering take place, and survey researchers themselves skew results and thereby make answers unreliable.
+In fifteen chapters divided into six parts: 1) Ubiquity of Survey Research, 2) The Problem, 3) Asking Instruments, 4) Asking Settings, 5) Askers, and 6) Proper Methods and Research Designs; The Problem with Survey Research demonstrates how respondents, asking instruments, settings in which asking and answering take place, and survey researchers themselves skew results and thereby make answers unreliable.
 The last two chapters and appendices examine observation, other methods of data collection and research designs that may produce accurate or correct information, and shows how reliance on survey research can be overcome, and must be.

-“Scholarly and insightful, "The Problem with Survey Research" is a strong addition to any community or academic library collection, highly recommended.”
+“Scholarly and insightful, The Problem with Survey Research is a strong addition to any community or academic library collection, highly recommended.”

 “A full-throated, high decibel, root and branch assault on surveys.”